/20. Valid Parentheses

 Strings43.8% acceptance

-Given a string input_str consisting only of the characters (, ), {, }, [ and ], determine whether input_str is a valid sequence of brackets.
-A valid sequence satisfies the following conditions: 1) Every opening bracket must be closed by the same type of bracket.
-2) Brackets must be closed in the correct order.
-3) Every closing bracket must have a corresponding opening bracket of the same type.
+Given a string input_str consisting only of the characters (, ), {, }, [ and ], determine if input_str is a valid sequence of brackets.
+A valid sequence is defined as one where every opening bracket is closed by the same type of bracket and in the correct order, and every closing bracket has a corresponding opening bracket of the same type.

 Example 1